Updated September 18, 2023

-In a recent blog post, Bill Slawski, director of SEO research for Go Fish Digital, says “context” is the SEO buzzword of 2018.
+In a blog post, Bill Slawski, director of SEO research for Go Fish Digital, said “context” was the SEO buzzword of 2018.
 Years later, context with content marketing is still considered king when it comes to what is ranking on SERPS (search engine results pages).

 While most online searches are based on keywords, search engines are moving onto better practices—algorithms—to present their users with more relevant content.

-Consequently, search queries increasingly rely on context, not just keywords, to produce results.
+Consequently, search queries increasingly rely on context, not just keywords, to produce results for web pages.

 For example, the word “python” describes a venomous snake as well as a famous programming language.
 As a remedy, Google has implemented a series of patents and algorithms in the last 20 years to capture the intent behind users’ queries.